 Target should pay its share but this breach was not entirely Target’s fault.
 Disputes over costs of replacement cards should be handled by contracts and agreements between the players.
 How could you possibly draft a bill to address all the possible shared liabilities?

 5) Congress should not enact any federal breach law that preempts state breach laws or, especially, preempts other state data security rights:

 In 2003, the Fair and Accurate Credit Transactions Act did not do enough to prevent identity theft.
 But it did not preempt new state privacy laws.
 Since 2003, fully 46 states enacted tough security freeze laws (based on a U.S. PIRG/Consumers Union model law) and 49 others enacted breach notification laws.
 State “laboratories of democracy” flourished.

 But industry lobbyists (and this isn’t only the banks, but includes the chemical industry, car makers, airlines, the drug companies and pretty much everyone else) prefer to enact weak federal laws accompanied by strong limits on the states.
 That is the wrong way to go.
 Broad preemption will prevent states from acting as first responders to emerging privacy threats.
+They may also have to look at the cost of protecting data from those who wish to do harm with it.
+The way I see it the penetration testing cost and protection that comes with making sure our data is secure from data breaches is worth it.
 Congress should not preempt the states.
 In fact, Congress should think twice about whether a federal breach law that is weaker than the best state laws is needed at all.